On the essential spectra of submanifolds in the hyperbolic space: Tangent cones at points on ideal boundary

 \end{prop} \begin{proof}[Outline of the proof of Proposition~\ref{dist:prop}] First, for a given point $p\in\Gamma^k$ we consider a graphical chart defined by a vector-function $\varphi:U\to\mathbb R^{n-m}$, which is differentiable at a point $x\in U$ such that $p=(x,\varphi(x))$.
 Then there exists a vector-function $\alpha:U\to\mathbb R^{n-k}$ such that $\alpha(z)\to 0$ as $z\to x$ and the relation

 holds for all $r>0$ and all unit normal vectors $\nu$ to $\Gamma^k$ at $p$.
 Indeed, the vector-function $\alpha$ is defined by the relation

 and inequality~\eqref{eq1} can be checked in a straightforward way by the repeated application of the Cauchy-Schwartz inequality.
-We proceed with the following claim. \begin{claim} For any $\epsilon>0$ there exists $\delta>0$ such that the inequality
+We proceed with the following claim. \begin{claim} For any $\epsilon>0$ there exists $\delta>0$, which depends on $\varepsilon$, $p$, and $\Gamma^k$, such that the inequality

 holds for all $0<r<\delta$ and all unit normal vectors $\nu$ to $\Gamma^k$ at $p$. \end{claim} \begin{proof} First, in the notation above, for a given $\epsilon>0$ we may choose $\delta>0$ such that

 Choosing $\delta>0$ even smaller, if necessary, we may assume that